->92.5% A 82.5-87.49% В 70.0-77.49% $\mathbf{C}$
+>92.5% А 82.5-87.49% В 70.0-77.49% С

 90.0-92.49% A- 80.0-82.49% B- 60.0-69.99% D

-87 5-89 99% B+ 77 5-79 99% $C\pm$ 0-59 99% F

-Homework:
+87.5-89.99% B+ 77.5-79.99% C+ 0-59.99% F

-There will be fifteen homework assignments.
-Typically, they will be assigned at the beginning of the week and due about one week later.
+Homework: There will be 8-10 homework assignments.
+Typically, they will be assigned at the beginning of the week and due the next Sunday evening at 11:59 p.m.
 All homework must be written and readable (I strongly suggest typing your assignments).
 Late work will be accepted with a 50% penalty.
 Additionally, you must email me when submitting late work so that I know to grade it.
 Homework will be graded for its accuracy as well as its clarity and organization.
 Homework in this math course is different than in other math courses you have taken in the past; the assignments resemble reports more so than anything else.
 All explanations must be made in your own words.
 Thus, any assignment that is exceedingly similar to another student's assignment will result in a grade of zero.

-Discussions:

-Reading the textbook is mandatory for the course.
+- Discussions: Reading the textbook is mandatory for the course.
 At the beginning of each chapter, there will be a forum in which you must post your reflection on the chapter and reply to at least one other student's post.
 Each forum discussion is worth 4 points: one point for each question answered, one point for accurate writing and grammar, and one point for a meaningful and constructive reply to another student's post.

-Exams:

-There will be three exams, each of which will cover multiple chapters.
+All discussions will be due Saturday evening of the week they are assigned; late posts will be accepted for 50% credit. - Quizzes: Throughout the course of the semester, there will be short 5-7 question quizzes on Moodle.
+These will serve as a "quick check" of your comprehension of the material and should be completed before the homework assigned for the corresponding chapter.
+Quizzes will also be due on the following Sunday evening but can be completed as many times as desired prior to that deadline.
+The highest scoring attempt is what will be graded. - Exams: There will be two exams, a midterm and a final.
 All students will be notified on Moodle the week prior to the date that the exam will occur.
-A comprehensive final examination will be given during the week of May 6th-9th.
-Students must take the final exam during this time, no exceptions.
+Note that all exams will be taken in a paper-and-pencil format and will be proctored; it is the student's responsibility to find an appropriate proctor for their exams.

-Missed Work or Exams:

-Missed exams will not be made up.
+Missed Work or Exams: Missed exams will not be made up.
 Exceptions will be made only at the discretion of the instructor provided arrangements are made in advance.
 I realize in the case of extreme emergencies this may not be possible.
 In that case, I should be contacted as soon as possible.
 Verification of the emergency should be provided.
 The exam given in place of the missing exam will NOT be the same as the original exam, but will cover the same material, as well as reflecting the fact that you had more time to study.
 That is, there is no guarantee of having the same level of difficulty.
 If there is a known and legitimate conflict with an exam date, you must contact me before 5 p.m. the day before the exam is due and schedule a time to make-up the exam within 48 hours of its original time.